 The Epidemic is in itself a point and click, in which we are constantly led to solve small puzzles or tasks in order to advance in history and above all in the conquest of the women we are surrounded by, among allusions, rightly gratuitous nudity and a pseudo-drift thriller with paranormal tints trying to keep the player's tension high.
 It is commendable that we want to create a story and a small game world without focusing exclusively on the sexuality of the work but at the same time, the game puts us in the shoes of a rather unbearable protagonist

-Brad's gratuitous malice and his propensity for attitudes that are often similar to rape have made him truly indigestible at times.
+Brad's gratuitous malice and his propensity for attitudes that are often similar to rape made him at times truly indigestible.
 Specific: everyone is free to fantasize about sex as they see fit (and God forbid they need my permission in this regard) and consequently satisfy their fantasies - or paraphilias - without hesitation or shame as long as they remain in a virtual dimension, especially if in a playful way, yet as far as I'm concerned his attitude was alien to me.

 And therefore, in short